Who wouldn’t want to believe everybody wins — that in the end, God doesn’t have the heart to leave anyone behind?

 We ought to be all for it.
 It would be a whole lot easier on all of us if we could skip that part about truth being absolute, basing our choices instead on moment and mood.
 It would free up a lot of time in my week.
 Church is fun, but not that fun.
 Coffee and a good newsfeed in yoga pants is also fun; so is sleeping late.

-I was ordained alongside someone who called himself a universalist and was stunned that no one had a problem with that.
+I was ordained alongside someone who called himself a universalist and was stunned that no one in the hierarchy of my United Methodist tribe had a problem with that.
 He also considered himself a Christian (a Christian pastor, at that) but didn’t believe Jesus cared what choice we make about truth.
 That’s the thing about universalism.
 It is predestination’s odd other half.
 Jesus will send you to heaven whether you want to go or not.
 Choice is out the window just as surely as if your salvation was determined before your birth.
 As a theology it isn’t Christian.

 Which means it isn’t Wesleyan.
 Methodists are not universalists.

 Which is not to say that a person doesn’t have a right to believe an “all dogs go to heaven” theology.
 They just don’t have a right to believe that and call themselves Christian.
 To do so is to offend the tenets of both worldviews.
 In fact, one who claims all religions lead to the same God offends all of us.
 No self-respecting Muslim wants to be lumped together in the same theological basket with a Hindu or Christian.
 The belief systems are entirely different.
 We prove ourselves both ignorant and disrespectful when we minimize the differences.

 Far from being a better brand of good news, universalism leaves us without any gospel at all.
 It is the opposite of truth, making truth itself a relative state, which makes it an extremely dangerous ideology.

 Universalism is a theological anarchy that leaves us without purpose.
 Without choice.
 Without life.